MaintainTeam/LastPipeBender/.github/README.md

 Nevertheless, platforms that promote pornography or other degrading things will __NOT__ be included here.

+## APK variants
+Currently there are 3 variants:
+- `BraveNewPipe_v${TAG}.apk`: version most people want to install.
+- `BraveNewPipe_conscrypt_v${TAG}.apk`: like the first but with lastest TLS library aka conscrypt
+- `BraveNewPipe_legacy_v${TAG}.apk`: based on same code like above variants but with some checks to make it work on SDK 19 aka Kitkat.
+[BraveNewPipeLegacy](https://github.com/bravenewpipe/BraveNewPipeLegacy) is dumped instead.
+I hope this approach is more reliable and less a burden to maintain.

 ## Contribute
 This fork will focus only on integrating other platforms.
 Unrelated patches will be rejected for now.